SHOP4CF/communication-docs/docs/partners/TAU/DT-CP.md

 By TAU

-_Text in italics are comments.
-Please remove them._

 ### Purpose

-_Describe the purpose of this component in 1-2 sentences.
-Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+Digital twin for planning and control.
+The digital twin enables simulating order entry, assembly operations at different workstations, RESTful web services/events, etc.
+.

 ### Data interfaces

-_Describe what kind of input and output data is in use.
-Be detailed about the interpretation of your data.
-Instead of writing 'input data from 20 sensors', please specify.
-Add reference to some examples or attachments, if reasonable._

-_The provided information is to be the basis to identify opportunities for uniform data models across components._

-_The preliminary information is taken from the cross-WP questionnaires from spring 2020.
-Feel free to modify._

 Input and output data (but not user interfaces):

+INPUT

 1. INPUT: Input data (HTTP)
-    - Format: JSON ...
+    - Format: JSON
-    - Real-time constraints?
+    - Real-time constraints: TBD
     - Expected data volume?
-E.g. amount per unit of time, if makes sense
-    - ... _other details_
+TBD
+    The input data sources have to be further defined based on requirements.

+OUTPUT

 1. OUTPUT: Output data (HTTP)
-    - Format: JSON ...
+    - Format: JSON
-    - Real-time constraints?
+    - Real-time constraints: TBD
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
+    - Expected data volume: TBD
-    - ... _other details_

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+    The output to other components have to be further defined based on requirments.

+The input data has to be further defined based on data sources and requirements.

+The output data and its ended end use (monitoring dashboard, simulation, OEE, etc.) have to be further defined